sarangchoudhary96/system-design/README.md

 #### what should be the ratio of partition per consumer ?
 * In Kafka, the ideal ratio of partitions per consumer in a consumer group depends on several factors, including the throughput requirements of your application, the processing capabilities of each consumer, and the overall architecture of your Kafka deployment.
 * Here are some general guidelines and considerations for determining the appropriate ratio:
-  - Parallelism Needs:
+  - ```Parallelism Needs```:
-    + More Partitions than Consumers: Having more partitions than consumers allows your application to scale by adding more consumers up to the number of partitions.
+    + ```More Partitions than Consumers```: Having more partitions than consumers allows your application to scale by adding more consumers up to the number of partitions.
 This can improve parallel processing as each consumer can process data from multiple partitions if needed.
-    + Equal or Fewer Partitions than Consumers: If there are fewer partitions than consumers, some consumers will remain idle.
+    + ```Equal or Fewer Partitions than Consumers```: If there are fewer partitions than consumers, some consumers will remain idle.
 This scenario is generally not desirable as it wastes resources.
-  - Throughput and Performance:
+  - ```Throughput and Performance```:
-    + High Throughput: If your application requires high throughput, having more partitions can help because it allows distributing the load more effectively across more consumers.
+    + ```High Throughput```: If your application requires high throughput, having more partitions can help because it allows distributing the load more effectively across more consumers.
-    + Consumer Capacity: Each consumer has a limit to how much data it can process efficiently.
+    + ```Consumer Capacity```: Each consumer has a limit to how much data it can process efficiently.
 If a consumer is assigned too many partitions, it may not keep up with the flow of data, leading to increased latency or backlog in processing.
-  - Fault Tolerance and Availability: Multiple partitions also contribute to better fault tolerance.
+  - ```Fault Tolerance and Availability```: Multiple partitions also contribute to better fault tolerance.
 If one consumer fails, only the partitions assigned to that consumer are affected.
 Other consumers can continue processing the remaining partitions.
-  - Operational Simplicity: While having a large number of partitions increases parallelism and fault tolerance, it also comes with overhead in terms of management and possibly increased latency due to more frequent consumer rebalances.
+  - ```Operational Simplicity```: While having a large number of partitions increases parallelism and fault tolerance, it also comes with overhead in terms of management and possibly increased latency due to more frequent consumer rebalances.

 #### if there is an application running with more than one instances then will consumers in a consumer group will be considered equal to number of instances ?
 * In the context of Kafka and application architecture, whether consumers in a consumer group are considered equal to the number of instances of an application depends on how the application is designed and how it integrates with Kafka.
 * Here are a few common scenarios and considerations:
-  - One Consumer Per Application Instance : In many scenarios, especially when using Kafka in microservices architectures, each instance of an application runs its own Kafka consumer.
+  - ```One Consumer Per Application Instance``` : In many scenarios, especially when using Kafka in microservices architectures, each instance of an application runs its own Kafka consumer.
 This setup is typical because it aligns the lifecycle of the consumer with the lifecycle of the application instance, making scaling straightforward:
-    + Scaling Up/Down: When you scale the application by adding more instances, you inherently increase the number of consumers in the consumer group.
+    + ```Scaling Up/Down```: When you scale the application by adding more instances, you inherently increase the number of consumers in the consumer group.
 This helps in distributing the load more evenly across more consumers.
-    + Fault Tolerance: If an instance of the application fails, only the consumer in that instance is affected.
+    + ```Fault Tolerance```: If an instance of the application fails, only the consumer in that instance is affected.
 Other instances (and their consumers) continue processing messages, which enhances the resilience of the system.
-  -  Multiple Consumers Per Application Instance : Some applications may run multiple consumers in a single instance, either in different threads or as part of a more complex consumer setup:
+  -  ```Multiple Consumers Per Application Instance``` : Some applications may run multiple consumers in a single instance, either in different threads or as part of a more complex consumer setup:
-    + Use Case Specific: This is less common but can be useful in cases where different threads or components of the application need to handle different types of messages or to consume from different topics.
+    + ```Use Case Specific```: This is less common but can be useful in cases where different threads or components of the application need to handle different types of messages or to consume from different topics.
-    + Resource Utilization: This approach can maximize the utilization of the application instance’s resources but requires careful management of threading and resource allocation.
+    + ```Resource Utilization```: This approach can maximize the utilization of the application instance’s resources but requires careful management of threading and resource allocation.
-  - Single Consumer for Multiple Instances : It’s less common, but in some architectures, you might have a single consumer shared across multiple application instances.
+  - ```Single Consumer for Multiple Instances```: It’s less common, but in some architectures, you might have a single consumer shared across multiple application instances.
 This setup is complex and generally used when the application instances are stateless, and the consumer’s processing logic is entirely separate from the main application logic.
-  - Best Practices
+  - ```Best Practices```
-    + One Consumer Per Instance: Generally, running one consumer per application instance is recommended for simplicity, scalability, and fault tolerance.
+    + ```One Consumer Per Instance```: Generally, running one consumer per application instance is recommended for simplicity, scalability, and fault tolerance.
-    + Monitoring and Management: Use tools and metrics (like Kafka's built-in metrics or external monitoring tools) to observe consumer behavior, performance, and the rebalancing of consumers and partitions.
+    + ```Monitoring and Management```: Use tools and metrics (like Kafka's built-in metrics or external monitoring tools) to observe consumer behavior, performance, and the rebalancing of consumers and partitions.